syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/Data-Binding.md

 Say, your data source is defined in C# class named Order, and it queries the records from Northwind Orders table.
 Then the respective Object Data Provider definition is given by the code below:

-> Note: The ObjectType attribute of ObjectDataProvider should point to the data source you defined.
+N> The ObjectType attribute of ObjectDataProvider should point to the data source you defined.

 {% highlight xml %}